vespa-engine/cord-19/CONTRIBUTING.md

 Contribution can include:
 * Improvements to ranking
 * Improvement to data quality
+* Frontend improvements

-To contribute, make a PR - the Vespa Team reviews at best effort.
+To contribute, make a PR - the Vespa Team reviews and merges at best effort.

 ## Issues
 We track issues in [GitHub issues](https://github.com/vespa-engine/cord-19/issues).
-It is fine to submit issues also for feature requests and ideas, whether or not you intend to work on them.
+It is OK to submit issues also for feature requests and ideas, whether or not you intend to work on them.

 ## License and copyright